sapphirepp/sapphirepp/doc/pages/examples/convergence-study.md

 - Output the solution, numeric and analytic
 - Calculate the error
-- Advance the time, by performing an Euler or Runge-Kutta step
+- Advance the time, by performing an Euler or Runge-Kutta time step

-To keep track of the time steps, we use the @dealref{DiscreteTime} class.
+To keep track of the time steps, we use the member variables
+@ref sapphirepp::VFP::VFPSolver::get_current_time "current_time"
+and @ref sapphirepp::VFP::VFPSolver::get_current_time_step_number "current_time_step_number"
+via their respective getter functions.

 @snippet{lineno} examples/vfp/convergence-study/convergence-study.cpp Time loop